This article may contain compensated links. Please read disclaimer for more info.

 - Cathédrale Saint-Pierre, built in the 16th century

 - Rue Royale.
-This commercial street is quite large compared to the surrounding streets and lined with beautiful buildings and stores.
+This commercial street is quite large compared to the surrounding streets and is lined with beautiful buildings and stores.

-2. Visit the Château d’Annecy
+Visit the Château d’Annecy

-Inside the courtyard
+^Inside the courtyard

-3. Explore the Canals of Annecy
+Explore the Canals of Annecy

 Often nicknamed the Little Venice of the Alps, the canals of Annecy offer great viewpoints of the city.

-Annecy is crossed by the Thiou River which flows into the lake.
+Annecy is crossed by the Thiou River, which flows into the lake.
 This river splits into two branches at the Quai des Clarisses and Quai des Cordeliers and then continues its way through Annecy, sometimes flowing underground.

 Take the time to look for the prettiest canals of Annecy, always full of flowers, for some perfect postcard pictures.

-4. Relax by the Lake
+Relax by Lake Annecy

 Lake Annecy, with good weather, is a postcard landscape with its surrounding mountains, pristine waters, and flowered shores.
-Today, Lake Annecy is one of the purest lakes in Europe, with waters than can reach up to 24C during the hottest days of the year.
+Today, Lake Annecy is one of the purest lakes in Europe, with waters that can reach up to 24C during the hottest days of the year.